Urinary tract pain constantly. Causes of bladder pain in women

 Mechanical damage

-Unpleasant sensations can appear after surgery or after the installation of a stent in the bladder.
-The patient may experience symptoms such as pain in the groin and lower back, a slight increase in temperature, false urge to urinate.
-In some patients, after emptying, the lower abdomen hurts.
+Unpleasant sensations may appear after surgery or after installation of a stent in the bladder.
+The patient may experience symptoms such as pain in the groin and lower back, a slight increase in temperature, and a false urge to urinate.
+Some patients have pain in the lower abdomen after bowel movements.
 In most cases, discomfort after surgery or stent placement is temporary and symptoms disappear quickly.

-You can get mechanical damage to an organ in case of injury, for example, during sex.
+Mechanical damage to an organ can occur due to injury, for example during sex.

 If the pain does not subside for more than 12 hours, it is advisable to seek medical help.